naylec404/naylec.github.io/README.md

 ## 1 : first website version (home categorie)
 ## 2 : second (home and météo) website version boosted by V0
-## idk : fixe some bugs and update bio, CV and add link to trip school
+## others : fixe some bugs and update bio, CV and add link to trip school

 ---